California Continuation Education Association (CCEA)

 B. The Executive Board will review the proposed amendment at its next regularly scheduled board meeting.

-D. Adoption of a proposed amendment shall be by a majority vote of participating members.
+D. Adoption of a proposed amendment shall be by a majority vote of the Executive Board.

-In the event of the dissolution of the California Consortium for Continuation education, a California non-profit corporation, the net assets of the organization shall be distributed as follows:
+In the event of the dissolution of the California Continuation Education Association a California non-profit corporation, the net assets of the organization shall be distributed as follows:

 A. All liabilities and obligations shall be paid, satisfied, and discharged or adequate provisions shall be made thereof.